 The Refugees Act says asylum seekers are not allowed to work or study.
-The South African Human Rights Commission challenged the Refugees Act which states that asylum seekers are not allowed to work or study.
-As a result the Department has instructed all Refugee Reception Offices to endorse the Section 22 permits allowing asylum seekers to work or study.

-(See page 679-680 Resources for names of organisations that will assist with refugee and asylum problems)
+The South African Human Rights Commission challenged the Refugees Act, which states that asylum seekers are not allowed to work or study.
+As a result, the Department has instructed all Refugee Reception Offices to endorse the Section 22 permits allowing asylum seekers to work or study.
+(See: Resources pg 1060 for names of organisations that will assist with refugee and asylum problems)